notwindstone/anisun/docs/README.md

 Now you can install all project dependencies with `bun i`

+Before you build/start this project, create a `.env.local` file, follow the `.env.example` example file and fill in those environmental variables:

+1. `NODE_ENV` = `production` - for development builds change to `development`
+2. (Optional) `HOST_URL` = `https://your-ip-or-domain-here` - change to your domain that you are going to use in the Shikimori/Anilist integrations

+3. (Optional) `SHIKIMORI_CLIENT_ID` = `yourOwnOAuth2ClientID` - only if you want to enable integration with Shikimori
+4. (Optional) `SHIKIMORI_SECRET_KEY` = `yourOwnOAuth2SecretKey` - only if you want to enable integration with Shikimori

+5. (Optional) `ANILIST_CLIENT_ID` = `yourOwnOAuth2ClientID` - only if you want to enable integration with Anilist
+6. (Optional) `ANILIST_SECRET_KEY` = `yourOwnOAuth2SecretKey` - only if you want to enable integration with Anilist

 #### Development

 You can run this app in development mode using `bun dev`

-It will be much slower than the production build, because development mode is intended to use only for development, it builds everything on-demand and supports Hot Module Replacement (HMR).
+It will be much slower than the production build, because development mode is intended to use only for development.
+It builds everything on-demand and supports Hot Module Replacement (HMR).

 #### Termux